FiveM-Scripts/freemode-remix/README.md

 # freemode-remix
 Alternative Freeroam Gamemode that works without any Database.
+Aims to be kinda like GTA:O Freemode.

 **Installation:**
 1. Download this (Clone or Download -> Download ZIP).